Advancing Security Resilience - Accelerating Information Sharing

 Aside from reading and traveling, her interests include standardizing Cybersecurity architecture and making it more accessible and attainable to any business.
 She represents the alignment of technology, cybersecurity, and automation.
 She can translate complex technical issues into everyday language that all members of an organization and all business units can understand and agree upon.

-As IACI's Global Communications Officer, Member of the IACI Senior Leadership Team, and Institute Fellow with the International Association of Certified ISAOs (IACI), Illena directs communications for furthering IACI's overarching mission to advance security resilience by accelerating threat intelligence and defensive measures information sharing, adoption of best practice and education.
+As IACI's Co-Chair of the Global Security Resilience Alliance (GSRA) for the Private-Sector, Member of the IACI Senior Leadership Team, and Institute Fellow with the International Association of Certified ISAOs (IACI), Illena supports furthering IACI's overarching mission to advance security resilience by accelerating threat intelligence and defensive measures information sharing, adoption of best practice and education.
 Ms. Armstrong supports execution of and drives current and future initiatives to enable and sustain critical infrastructure protection.

-Illena also serves as Global Communications Officer for the IACI - Global Security Resilience Alliance, comprised of critical infrastructure owners and operators within and across critical infrastructure sectors, government and other communities-of-interest.
+The IACI Global Security Resilience Alliance is comprised of critical infrastructure owners and operators within and across critical infrastructure sectors, government and other communities-of-interest.

-Illena Armstrong is a long-time media and business development leader who successfully built and maintained a wide range of award-winning, digitally driven multimedia, information and intelligence offerings with the help of her talented teams to serve an array of targeted audiences.
+Illena Armstrong is a long-time international security, media and business development leader who successfully built and maintained a wide range of award-winning, digitally driven multimedia, intelligence/research and educational offerings offering to serve an array of targeted audiences.

 Prior to joining IACI, she was VP, Editorial at SC Media, a business media brand for the cybersecurity industry.
 While there, she spearheaded and managed all content strategy and development, as well as played a key leadership role in driving SC's overall business and commercial growth with the support of her teams in the US and UK.